-A Creditors’ Voluntary Liquidation simply does what is says on the tin: it’s a process where the company’s directors decide to bring the business to an end voluntarily.
+A Creditors’ Voluntary Liquidation is a process where the company’s directors decide to bring the business to an end voluntarily.

 The CVL procedure is a quick and efficient way of shutting shop and putting an end to worries caused by the company’s mounting debt pile.